tarwn/lessthandot-hugo/blogs/content/posts/2011-04-06-think-about-your-presentation-and.md

   - SSIS

 ---
 One of my new friends that I was fortunate to make while attending the MVP Summit, Dan English ([Twitter][1] | [Blog][2] | [MVP][3]), mentioned last night something that hit home pretty hard and fast.
 I was writing an SSIS package to go along with one of my [SQL University][4] posts and posted an image of my first initial execution of the package.
-See, all of the boxes were green on that first try and it’s always a smile when you get all green boxes on your first run.
-But what if you can’t see the color green?
+See, all of the boxes were green on that first try and it's always a smile when you get all green boxes on your first run.
+But what if you can't see the color green?

-Dan’s reply to my tweet:
+Dan's reply to my tweet:

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/-24.png?mtime=1302094637"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/-24.png?mtime=1302094637" width="312" height="82" /></a>